RescueSocial/Guide_Cases_Domestic_Abuse/README.md

 The discovery is an exchange of information between both sides of the court case.
 The preventative measures taken by the victim over the course of their relationship, and even afterwards, are the most significant groundwork to building up the evidence for the legal case.

 #### Character Witnesses
-Character witnesses and character evidence are used to highlight a person’s good traits or negative traits.
-It is important to note that character witnesses aren’t allowed in some states, and when they are allowed, they can impact the jury in a strong way.
+Character witnesses and character evidence are used to highlight a person’s good traits or negative traits...
 Depending on whether the witness or source is considered trustworthy, their statements can further legitimize the person’s statements...

 #### Maintaining Networks
 Acknowledging the existence of network abuse also means that the victim must use their efforts to counteract any attempts at isolating themself from opportunities to seek help.
 Even when the victim is unable to find a way to leave the abusive relationship by themselves, having family and close friends who can comprehend the situation and regularly receive updates creates some security for the victim to fall back upon.